-God harden Pharaoh’s heart; but was it regardless of his conduct of life?
+God harden Pharaoh’s heart; but was it by predestination?

 Is God unjust?
 We need to understand why and how God hardened Pharaoh’s heart.
-But why is it necessary to discover the truth in this matter?
+And why is it necessary to discover the truth in this matter?
 What follows will change the way many honest Christians think regarding the predestination of God, and take comfort in the truth of the matter.

 - God demands and expects us to trust Him in all things.
 For God to be completely trustworthy, He cannot conduct His life with double standards.
-God is all good or He is not.
+So, God is all good or He is not.
 He is absolutely trustworthy or He is not.
-And if God is not trustworthy, in all things, according to our understanding, then how can we know what to trust Him in?
+And if God is not trustworthy in all things, according to our understanding, then how can we know in what we can trust Him?
 For if God conceals any facet of His nature from us that pertains to us, then our trust in Him would be incomplete.
 Consequently, there would then be no solid foundation upon which to base our hope of eternal life.
-Therefore, understanding the truth of this matter will enhance one’s trust in a universally good God.
+So, understanding the truth of this matter is paramount to understanding how we should trust God explicitly in all things.

-- It is imperative to know the truth regarding the doctrine of predestination, for if one persists in assuming that God hardens or predestines arbitrarily, or without reason that is given to man, then one will be found being a judge of God and that, without cause.
+- It is also imperative to know the truth regarding the doctrine of predestination, for if one persists in assuming that God hardens or predestines arbitrarily, and without reason that is given to man, then one will be found being a judge of God and that, without cause.
 Not only that, but how can those who rest their faith on predestination based on the sovereignty of God alone ever have the assurance of faith in Christ that they are saved.
 Such a method is impossible scripturally and reasonably.
 One must pursue the Biblical way of obtaining eternal life.

 God hardened Pharaoh’s heart – a stumbling block to many

 The passages concerning the hardening of Pharaoh’s heart is a stumbling block to many.
-To the predestinarians, (those who purport that God predestines some for salvation and others for damnation, regardless of their moral conduct), God condemns Pharaoh for reasons that are hidden from man and based (supposedly) on His Sovereignty; i.e. largely because He can.
+To the predestinarians (those who teach that God predestines some for salvation and others for damnation, regardless of their moral conduct), God condemns Pharaoh to further His reasons, which are mostly hidden from man and based (supposedly) on His Sovereignty; i.e. largely because He can.
 (See Why should God get all the glory to discover why this cannot be so).
 But with this mindset, one can only perceive God to be unjust.
 Contrarily, others understand that this cannot be true if we maintain that God is absolutely good.

 The danger of isolating scripture